-Java, JavaScript, and JVM are trademarks of Sun Microsystems, Inc. in the U.S. or other countries.
+Java, JavaScript, and JVM are trademarks or registered trademarks of Oracle® Corporation in the U.S. and other countries.

 Adobe Flex is a trademark of Adobe Systems Incorporated in the United States and/or other countries.

 Silverlight is a trademark of Microsoft Corporation in the United States and other countries.